ShaoyiLu/Deformable-GCN/README.md

 ## Model Architecture

 ### 1. Graph Smoothing Layer (`graphSmoothing`)
-This module applies T-step feature smoothing on the graph to capture long-range dependencies and generate positional embeddings 𝜙.
+This module applies T-step feature smoothing on the graph to capture long-range dependencies and generate positional embeddings $𝜙$.

 At each step $\( t \)$, the feature is updated via: